Nordic Stone Age

-The Nordic Stone Age refers to the Stone Age of Scandinavia.
-During the Weichselian glaciation (115,000 – 11,700 years ago), almost all of Scandinavia was buried beneath a thick permanent ice cover, thus, the Stone Age came rather late to this region.
+The Nordic Stone Age was the Stone Age of Scandinavia.
+During the Weichselian glaciation (115,00011,700 years ago), almost all of Scandinavia was buried beneath a thick permanent ice cover, thus, the Stone Age came rather late to this region.
 As the climate slowly warmed up by the end of the ice age, nomadic hunters from central Europe sporadically visited the region.
 However, it was not until around 12,000 BCE that permanent, but nomadic, habitation in the region took root.